 The Burlington Northern Santa Fe (BNSF) Railway and Union Pacific Railroad (UPRR) rail-to-rail Colton Crossing, was one of the busiest at-grade rail crossings in the USA.
 Eliminating the congestion required multiple mechanically stabilized earth (MSE) walls and gravity walls for grade separation.
 The flyover consisted of a 6,672-foot-long, 48-foot-wide precast and cellular concrete structure.

 Subsurface investigations indicated near-surface fill soil and alluvial soil were loose to very loose and considered to be collapsible.
 Anticipated settlements exceeded three inches.
-There was also concern the flyover structure could be damaged as a result of seismic settlement.
+There was also concern the flyover structure could be damaged as a result of the seismic settlement.